YingruWuGit/HiCKey/README.md

 # Usage

-Download HiCKey.exe (hickey for Linux, or compile it), arguments_HiCKey.txt (or arguments_hickey), BrownianP.txt and prepare your HiC data file.
+Download HiCKey.exe (hickey, or compile the source code), arguments_HiCKey.txt (arguments_hickey), BrownianP.txt and prepare your HiC data file.

-Modify the arguments in arguments_HiCKey.txt (or arguments_hickey).
+Modify the arguments in arguments_HiCKey.txt (arguments_hickey).

 For Windows user, open Command Prompt, change directory to the folder containing HiCKey.exe and arguments_HiCKey.txt, then input:
 ```
 HiCKey arguments_HiCKey.txt
 ```
-For Linux user open Terminal, change directory and input:
+For Linux user, open Terminal, change directory to the folder containing hickey and arguments_hickey, then input:
 ```
 ./hickey ./arguments_hickey
 ```